Photo: vineyards near Castelnuovo don Bosco and Albugnano where still many vineyards are planted with Freisa.

 Freisa was popular because it is easy to produce a light frizzy and sweet wine of it and because of its resistance against some diseases and against rot.
 The long tradition of frizzante wines is continued by Freisa di Chieri DOC or Freisa d´Asti frizzante DOC and there is a rare rosé in the area around Ivrea, Canavese rosato DOC.
 As a result tradition has arisen to consider Freisa as only suited for sparkling or frizzante wines.
 To me however, the real interesting wine of Freisa is its still version: it can be a great wine if the producer has worked well.

 So why are there are so few dry Freisa wines?
 Answer: the phenolic content of the grape is high and creates problems for the producer.
-Many Freisa wines are not easy to drink because of dominating green tannins.
+Some Freisa wines are not easy to drink because of dominating green tannins.
 These tannins are the real problem for each producer who wants to get it right: if they are too intense or too ´dry´ the wine will become undrinkable but when the wine lacks tannins it can become thin and uninteresting and such wines will not improve with aging.
 So producers have to search for the right balance and avoid those ´green´ tannins.
 But when it contains this balance between mature tannins and mature fruit, Freisa can be a wonderful wine with structure, and those typical, intense notes of blackberry, raspberry and freshness.
 Barrel aging can contribute to such balance.
 It will never be a concurrent for Nebbiolo in elegance and depth but is a very valid and important Piemontese wine; it should be mentioned together with grapes like Nebbiolo, Barbera and Dolcetto and is another reason why Piemonte is such a miraculously rich wine region.

 What I like in such well made Freisa wines are these rich, earthy tones, intense black fruit, raspberry, some mint, great freshness and 14% alcohol.
 It can be full of character and will go well with winter dishes and game.
 This I consider the real authentic style of dry Freisa.
 There are some lighter wines indeed, maybe easy drinkable, but as they lack much of the tannin structure they are not long-lived and will never reach this strong character with those typical black-fruit nose.

-Alas in the past this tannic content was reason for some famous wine critics to write very negative comments about Freisa.
+Alas in the past its tannic content was reason for some famous wine critics to write very negative comments about Freisa.
 All this is related to the old style of Freisa with too dry and bitter tannins, all unbalanced.
 By now many producers are working with more attention and produce a wine with more moderate and balanced tannins which results in drinkable styles and aging potential.

 Another aspect of Freisa: maybe it is at its best in blends.
 But this is another article: follow this blog.